tmecklem/realtime-web/slides/index.md

 * Paging Data

 <!--
-(Tim or Katie?)
-In our experiences building real-time applications, we've run into a bunch of different problems.
+(Katie) In our experiences building real-time applications, we've run into a bunch of different problems.
 These range from managing how to update blockchain explorers with the latest transactions and smart contracts, handling disconnects for users bidding in web auctions, tracking vehicle position data and updating maps, and managing other IoT event data.
 We don't have time to talk through more examples, but we've got a bunch of experiences to share and we'd love to connect after the talk.
  -->

 <!--